-In 2001, Portland built the nation’s first modern-day streetcar: the sleek and modern Portland Streetcar.
+In 2001, City of Roses built the nation’s first modern-day streetcar: the sleek and modern Portland Streetcar.
 The original line, now known as the NS line, travels through downtown from Portland State University to the Nob Hill neighborhood via the popular shopping and dining area of the Pearl District.

 Two lines, the A Loop and the B Loop, were also recently opened and provide service across the city’s newest bridge, Tilikum Crossing.
-The A Loop runs clockwise and connects the east and west sides of the city through the Pearl District, Broadway Bridge, Lloyd, OMSI, Tilikum Crossing and Portland State University.
-The B Loop passes through the same locations, but moves counter-clockwise.
+The A Loop runs clockwise and connects the east and west sides of the city through the Pearl District, Broadway Bridge, Lloyd, Oregon Museum of Science and Industry (OMSI), Tilikum Crossing, and Portland State University.
+The B Loop passes through the same locations but moves counter-clockwise.

 Hours & Frequency

 The streetcar operates from 5:30 a.m.–11:30 p.m.
 Monday-Friday, 7:30 a.m.–11:30 p.m.
 Saturday, and 7:30 a.m.–10:30 p.m.
 Sunday.
 The streetcar runs approximately every 15 minutes on weekdays and Saturdays and every 20 minutes on Sunday.
 Arrival times are posted on real-time electronic signs at most streetcar stops.
 View a more detailed schedule.

 - A 2.5-hour adult streetcar-only ticket costs $2 for 2.5 hours or $5 for all-day.
 They can be purchased onboard any streetcar.
 Youth and senior 2.5-hour tickets cost $1.25 and $2.50 for a one-day pass (valid on TriMet and Portland Streetcar).